-Nearmap on OpenSolar users will have default access to the Basic Design mode of the application, which includes functionality similar to the MapBrowser Solar Tool.
+Nearmap on OpenSolar users have default access to the Basic Design mode of the application, which includes functionality similar to the MapBrowser Solar Tool.

 The Basic Design Mode affects only the Studio zone.
 You can easily switch to Full Design Mode.
 Refer to this article Nearmap on OpenSolar Full Design.